 Eric Michel was born in Aix-en-Provence in 1962.
 He started to learn music and painting at the age of nine through the Martenot artistic education method.
 After completing advanced studies in mathematics and economics, he started a career in international finance while pursuing his creative activities.

 He showed his work at numerous exhibitions in Tokyo, where he lived until 2002 as president of an American financial firm.
-In December 2003, his work was presented at the Senza Frontiere International Biennale Art Exhibition in Kawasaki.
-Since then, his video works and light sculptures have been regularly shown at museums, galleries, and contemporary art events worldwide.
+In December 2003, his work was presented at Kawasaki’s Senza Frontiere International Biennale Art Exhibition.
+Since then, his video works and light sculptures have been regularly shown worldwide at museums, galleries, and contemporary art events.
 In November 2007, the Shanghai Museum for Contemporary Art presented his video work Swimming Fluo.
 Most modern art museums in China also showed this piece, notably at the Sport in Art Exhibition sponsored by the Beijing 2008 Olympic Committee.
-In 2009, he created two multimedia installations: for the Yves Klein Archives in Paris and another for the Museum of Modern Art and Contemporary Art (MAMAC) in Nice.
+In 2009, he created two multimedia installations – one for the Yves Klein Archives in Paris and another for the Museum of Modern Art and Contemporary Art (MAMAC) in Nice.